kevinolega/callcentertrainingtips/_posts/2019-06-11-hired-this-week.md

 I like this step because I like being in control of my schedule.

 If things don’t go well with my interview I walk in to the nearest one I know of.

 Walking in is more convenient.

+In Metro Manila, there are many call center companies with giant signs everywhere.

+It is easy to just drop in.

+I just go to a company.

+I tell the guard I'd like to apply.

-I just go there and submit my resume and get processed there and then at my convenient time.
+I submit my resume and get processed there and then.

 I am never late because they are not expecting me anyway.

+If I fail.

 There are more.

+Several companies are usually next to each other.

+Northgate Alabang.

+Ayala Makati.

+Buendia Makati.

+BGC.

+UP Technohub in Quezon City.

+SM Mall of Asia in Pasay.

+These places have at least three call center companies that you can visit.

 Just give it a shot.

 Who knows?

-By your walk in application your interviewer might be pleasantly surprised.
+Your interviewer might like you.

+And you will get hired immediately.

+You might fail the first one.

+Learn a very important lesson.

+And get hired in the next one.

 ## 4. Know yourself.